 Even if our clinical trials are completed as planned, their results may not support our product claims.
-The clinical trial process may fail to demonstrate that our product candidates are safe for humans and effective for indicated uses.
+The clinical trial process may fail to demonstrate that our product candidates are safe and effective for indicated uses.
 Such failure would cause us to abandon a product candidate and could delay development of other product candidates.

-Clinical trial designs that were discussed and agreed upon with authorities prior to their commencement may subsequently be considered insufficient for approval at the time of application for regulatory approval.
+Clinical trial designs that were discussed with authorities prior to their commencement may subsequently be considered insufficient for approval at the time of application for regulatory approval.

-We discuss with and obtain guidance from regulatory authorities on certain of our clinical trials.
-Over the course of conducting our clinical trials, circumstances may change, such as standards of safety or efficacy, that could affect regulatory authorities' perception of the adequacy of any of our trial designs.
+We discuss with and obtain guidance from regulatory authorities on certain of our clinical trial protocols.
+Over the course of conducting our clinical trials, circumstances may change, such as standards of safety or efficacy or medical practice, that could affect regulatory authorities' perception of the adequacy of any of our trial designs or the data we develop from our studies.
 Even with successful clinical safety and efficacy data, we may be required to conduct additional, expensive trials to obtain regulatory approval.